Calcium Malate Review

 As with several chelated calciums, dicalcium malate, bis-glycinate chelate has no bone density or fracture risk reduction research referenced by companies who sell the nutrient.
 It was noticeably absent among all the other nutrients for which scientific article references were provided.
 A search on Medscape likewise found no scientific references to this compound.
 This does not mean that calcium malate is ineffective.
 Rather it means the compound is simply an unknown.

 There are many calciums with “known” bone performance records, some quite good.
-AdvaCAL, comprised of a patented calcium oxide and hydroxide from Japan, has shown impressive, consistent bone density increases in four separate, published clinical studies.
+AdvaCAL, comprised of a unique calcium oxide and hydroxide from Japan, has shown impressive, consistent bone density increases in four separate, published clinical studies.
 Those studies involved postmenopausal women and men or elderly women.
 If bone density improvement is a concern, it may be prudent to consider a calcium with a clinical track record Generally speaking, if companies think a calcium supplement would be a superior performer, usually they will invest in the research.
 That has yet to happen, apparently, with calcium malate .